confluentinc/cp-demo/docs/index.rst

 -  git
 -  jq

-.. note:: If you prefer a non-Docker version and have Elasticsearch and Kibana running on your local machine, please follow :devx-examples:`these instructions|wikipedia`.
+.. note:: If you prefer other non-Docker demos, please go to `confluentinc/examples GitHub repository <https://github.com/confluentinc/examples>`__.

-1. Clone the `cp-demo GitHub repository <https://github.com/confluentinc/cp-demo>`__:
+#.
+Clone the `confluentinc/cp-demo GitHub repository <https://github.com/confluentinc/cp-demo>`__:

    .. sourcecode:: bash

        git clone https://github.com/confluentinc/cp-demo

-2. In Docker's advanced `settings <https://docs.docker.com/docker-for-mac/#advanced>`__, increase the memory dedicated to Docker to at least 8GB (default is 2GB).
+#.
+In Docker's advanced `settings <https://docs.docker.com/docker-for-mac/#advanced>`__, increase the memory dedicated to Docker to at least 8GB (default is 2GB).

-3. From the ``cp-demo`` directory, start the entire demo by running a single command that generates the keys and certificates, brings up the Docker containers, and configures and validates the environment.
+#.
+From the ``cp-demo`` directory, start the entire demo by running a single command that generates the keys and certificates, brings up the Docker containers, and configures and validates the environment.
 This will take ~7 minutes to complete.

    .. sourcecode:: bash

         ./scripts/start.sh

-4. Use Google Chrome to view the |c3| GUI at http://localhost:9021.
+#.
+Use Google Chrome to view the |c3| GUI at http://localhost:9021.
 Log in as ``superUser`` and password ``superUser``, which has super user access to the cluster.

 5. To see the tail end of the entire pipeline, view the Kibana dashboard at http://localhost:5601/app/kibana#/dashboard/Wikipedia